-collaborating with our sister organization JAJA in hosting a panel discussion about civic
+collaborating with our sister organization JAJA in hosting a panel discussion

 engagement.